-Since the world has been the world, it's the eternal question that greatly troubles living composites.
+Since the world began, it's the eternal question that gnaws at living beings.

-So if I tell you that in what follows there's a detailed and personalized checklist that will allow you to achieve your goals, do you believe me or do you (kindly and in your head) call me a huge mythomaniac?
+So if I tell you that in what follows there's a detailed and personalised checklist that will help you achieve your goals, do you believe me gold do you (kindly, in your head) call me an enormous fibber?

-SPOILER ALERT, opt for the second choice BECAUSE we are not (yet) AIs and overall that won't help much.
+SPOILER ALERT, go for the second option BECAUSE we are not (yet) AIs and broadly speaking it won't help much.

 First of all, what is a good person?